-A. Plane Two-Dimensional Model of a Stent Inserted into an Artery
+A. Plane 2D Model of a Stent Inserted into an Artery

-The net structured stent which was selected first, for performing this research, is the SciMED RADIUSTM stent.
-The two dimensional model was developed using the so called "strip theory" of structural mechanics, consider the cross section perpendicular to the longitudinal x-axis of the stentartery system (Fig. 1).
+The two dimensional model was developed using the so called "strip theory" of structural mechanics, consider the cross section perpendicular to the longitudinal x-axis of the stent-artery system (Fig. 1).
 The rotational cyclic symmetry of the domain, together with the symmetry of the loading being the internal pressure, allows us to consider a single sector ABCD (Fig. 2).